Classic Bridge Card Game

 • Difficulty: Easy, Medium, Hard

-• Autoplay when there’s only one legal move (and on the final trick)
+• AutoPlay when there’s only one legal move (and on the final trick)

 • Claim remaining tricks when all remaining cards are guaranteed winners

-• Replay hands from bidding or play
+• Review bids and completed hands, then replay from bidding or play

 • Show starting hands at the end of each round